corretto/amazon-corretto-crypto-provider/README.md

   and the subsequent calls to `AmazonCorrettoCryptoProvider::runSelfTests` would avoid re-running tests; otherwise, each call to `AmazonCorrettoCryptoProvider::runSelfTests` re-run the tests.
+* `com.amazon.corretto.crypto.provider.registerEcParams`
+  Takes in `true` or `false` (defaults to `false`).
+  If `true`, then ACCP will register its EC-flavoered AlgorithmParameters implementation on startup.
+  Else, the JCA will get the implementation from another registered provider (usually stock JCE).
+  Using JCE's impelmentation is generally recommended unless using ACCP as a standalone provider Callers can choose to register ACCP's implementation at runtime with a call to `AmazonCorrettoCryptoProvider.registerEcParams()`

 # License